rfuzzo/MWSE/docs/source/apis/string.md

 ### `string.insert`
 <div class="search_terms" style="display: none">insert</div>

-Returns a string where one string has been inserted into another at a given position.
+Returns a string where one string has been inserted into another, after a specified position.

+	For example, `string.insert("12345678", "abcdefgh", 5)` will return `"12345abcdefgh678"`.

 ```lua
 local inserted = string.insert(s1, s2, position)